ganbarodigital/go_scriptish/README.md

 import scriptish "github.com/ganbarodigital/go_scriptish"
 ```

-Create a pipeline, and provide it with a list of operations:
+Create a pipeline, and provide it with a list of commands:

 ```go
 pipeline := scriptish.NewPipeline(